 The Greek holiday season continues through Epiphany on the 6th of January with Christmas events and festivities occurring all around Athens.
-Finding events is easy as the City of Athens publishes a pdf calendar of Athens holiday events (English is in the back half beginning on page 32).
+Finding events is easy as the City of Athens publishes a pdf calendar of Athens holiday events (English is in the back half).

 We enjoyed multiple free concerts at Syntagma Square including performances by the Greek Air Force Band and the City of Athens Philharmonic Orchestra.
 Combined with the glow of the Syntagma Square Christmas tree and the bustling holiday crowd, the Christmas music created a joyous spirit in Athens.